History of the New England Patriots: 2021: Mild success with Mac Jones

 The 2021 season started with the Patriots signing eleven free agents from other teams on the same day, including Hunter Henry, Nelson Agholor, Jonnu Smith, and Matthew Judon.

-On August 31, 2021, the Patriots released quarterback Cam Newton during final preseason roster cuts.
+On August 31, 2021, the Patriots released Newton during final preseason roster cuts.
 As a result, rookie Mac Jones became the starting quarterback for the team.
 The Patriots started the season 2–4, but went on to win seven consecutive games, battling Buffalo for the division crown throughout the season.
 New England finished the season 10–7 in the first NFL season with 17 games, clinching the #6 seed in the playoffs, their first without Brady since 1998.
-They would lose to the Bills 47–17 in the Wild Card round, their worst playoff loss under Belichick.
+They would lose to the Bills 47–17 in the wild-card round, their worst playoff loss under Belichick.
 Despite the playoff loss, Jones broke several rookie quarterback records for the team.